rachitnigam/directory-graph/README.md

 ## Directory graph generation
-Ever wanted a nice looking graph of your directory?
-No?<br>
-Well, then why are you here?<br>
-Ah, you wanted to see some `sed` wizardry, well, you have come to the right place.<br>

 ### What is this?
 This is a simple shell script that runs `find .` on the current directory and coverts the supplied paths to [Dot language](https://en.wikipedia.org/wiki/DOT_%28graph_description_language%29).
 The conversion is done as a series of replacements done by the `sed` command.<br>